 - Protected resources are hidden from users if they cannot access them because they client does not support App protection policies

-- Anti screen capture is enabled only when protected window is on screen (users can minimize it if they need to take screenshot of unprotected window)
+- Anti screen capture is enabled only when a protected window is on screen (users can minimize it if they must take screenshot of the unprotected window)

-- Anti-keylogging protection is enabled only when protected window is in focus
+- Anti-keylogging protection is enabled only when the protected window is in focus

 App protection policies can help protect application data from attackers that have surreptitiously installed either a keylogger or screen capture tools or both on endpoints.
 App protection policies allow companies to embrace BYOD, and extend resources to remote workers, contractors, and gig economy workers.
 Read more about App protection policies configuration, specific requirements, and compatibility in our App protection product documentation